 This is a situation where in the past most people would have listened to music that they own.
 It might’ve been using a digital music player or one of the older tape or CD-based models, but people have been walking around their neighborhoods with headphones for decades.
 Only the format is changing.

-The bottom line here is that people listen to podcasts in the same ways they might have listened to other forms of portable music in the past.
+The bottom line here is that people listen to podcasts in similar ways they might have listened to other forms of portable music in the past.

 Which brings us to the next question: